noscai/senior-frontend-engineer-application/README.md

    - Create a form to input the title and description of a new anamnesis form.
    - Allow dynamically adding sections and questions.
    - Implement drag-and-drop for reordering sections and questions using `DndKit`.
+   - Provide the ability to add questions of different types: short text, long text, multiple choice, and date time.

 **4. Update Anamnesis Form Page**
    - Similar to the create page, but with fields pre-populated with existing data.